 Inert Ingredients Overview and Guidance

-InertFinder allows users to search for inert ingredients by chemical name and CAS Reg.
-No. to find inert ingredients permitted for use in the following three categories:
+For approvals prior to February 1, 2024, EPA's InertFinder allows users to search for historical individual inert ingredient approvals by chemical name and CAS Reg.
+No.

-Fragrance Ingredient List (FIL) - Ingredients on the FIL are nonfood use only, but are subject to additional limitations and requirements, as described in EPA’s guidance on the Pesticides Fragrance Notification Pilot Program:
+- Fragrance Ingredient List (FIL) - Ingredients on the FIL are nonfood use only, but are subject to additional limitations and requirements, as described in EPA’s guidance on the Pilot Fragrance Notification Program:

 - Guidance for the Office of Pesticide Program’s Pilot Fragrance Notification Program.

-- A brief overview of EPA’s role in USDA’s National Organic Program.
+- Guidance regarding EPA’s role in USDA’s National Organic Program

 - USDA National Organic Program Ingredients List